4 nights 5 day hiking itinerary

 12° 26' 33.9" S, 31° 28' 03.2" E

-Day 5 Start your day with a climb back up the escarpment, leaving the South Luangwa National Park behind you and returning to the cooler weather of the Mutinondo Wilderness above.
+Day 5 Start your day with a climb back up the escarpment, leaving the Luangwa Valley behind you and returning to the cooler weather of the Mutinondo Wilderness above.
 The ascent is steep but there will be plenty of rest stops on the way up.
 After cresting the escarpment, you will continue though bush until it reaches the Mafoni Road.
 This unpaved bush road is an old exploration track and isn’t often used by vehicles.
 It is a comfortable track to walk along - follow the road for about 7km to the source of the Mutobo River which is a dambo.

 Camp will be made at the edge of the dambo, the source for the Mutobo River.